 The United States is confronting an outbreak of a novel coronavirus that causes serious respiratory disease and may be deadly for older people and those with weakened immune systems.
 The World Health Organization is now calling the outbreak a global pandemic because it is affecting countries all over the world.
 People and organizations can fight coronavirus by taking steps to prevent transmission of the disease; the whole point of widespread cancellation of events is to create “social distancing” to lower the infection rate and prevent health care systems from being overwhelmed.
-The New York State Department of Health has a Coronavirus website with English and Spanish posters for preventing coronavirus infection.
+The New York State Department of Health has a Coronavirus website with posters for preventing coronavirus infection.

 The U.S. Centers for Disease Control and Prevention (CDC) provides clear guidance about preventing infection in both English and Spanish.
 They also provide a number of printable factsheets and posters in English and Spanish suitable for use in the workplace.